17 September 2018

 - Keep the disaster recovery plan current

-The disaster recovery plan should be at the front of the IT department’s minds and updates to the disaster recovery plan should be regular – every time an element within the IT environment changes.
+The DR plan should be at the front of the IT department’s minds and updates to the disaster recovery plan should be regular – every time an element within the IT environment changes.
 Given the dynamic nature of the IT environment, the disaster recovery plan will fail if not updated alongside change management.

 - Test the disaster recovery plan

-To ensure that the disaster recovery plan is effective and the recovery of the operation is successful, the plan must be tested regularly.
+To ensure that the DR plan is effective and the recovery of the operation is successful, the plan must be tested regularly.
 Testing is a major challenge for most IT departments considering the operational disruption it can cause, however, true end-to-end testing will enable IT managers to find and eliminate problems in the disaster recovery plan and amend the plan accordingly with efficiency.
 Otherwise, if disaster recovery has not been tested all the way to application level, then it is highly likely that problems will occur.

 - Have good backups